MooersLab/modular-annotated-bibliography-typst/README.md

 3. Upload the files to a new project on the [typst.app](https://typst.app/).
 4. Open the main.typ file.
 The PDF should appear.
 If not, refresh the browser window.

-Note that the imports are stored in the `template.typ` file, imported by the other typ files, including the bibNotes.
+Note that the package imports are stored in the `template.typ` file, imported by the other typ files, including the bibNotes.
 This means that only the namespaces in the `template.typ` file have to be changed from `@preview` to `@local` when running the project locally.
 The files outside of the zipped folder have the `@local` namespace.
+Also, the font in the `template.typ` file in the zip file is set to one that works online.
+The font in the loose `template.typ` is set to *Helvetica* for the use of local system fonts.

 ## Local install